The Takeaway

-The Takeaway is a morning radio news program co-created and co-produced by Public Radio International and WNYC.
-Its editorial partner is WGBH-FM; at launch the BBC World Service and The New York Times were also editorial partners.
-In addition to co-producing the program, PRX also distributes the program nationwide to its affiliated stations.
+The Takeaway was a weekday radio news program co-created and co-produced by Public Radio International and WNYC.
+Its editorial partner was GBH; at launch the BBC World Service and The New York Times were also editorial partners.
+In addition to co-producing the program, PRX also distributed the program nationwide to its affiliated stations.
 The program debuted on WNYC in New York, WGBH in Boston, and WEAA in Baltimore.
-To date, the program has approximately 280 carrying stations across the country, including markets in New York, Los Angeles, Chicago, San Francisco, Miami, Portland, Boston, and more.
-The host is Melissa Harris-Perry.
+At time of its last broadcast, the program had approximately 241 carrying stations across the country, including markets in New York, Los Angeles, Chicago, San Francisco, Miami, Portland, Boston, and more.

+The show had several permanent hosts since its inception in 2008, sometimes with a single host, other times with two hosts.
+The program began with two co-hosts Adaora Udoji and John Hockenberry.
+Celeste Headlee replaced Udoji to become the second permanent co-host of The Takeaway.
+After Headlee left, Hockenberry remained the solo host for the next five years; he was eventually replaced by Tanzina Vega.
+After Vega's hosting tenure, Melissa Harris-Perry took over hosting duties until the show's end in 2023.

+On February 17, 2023 WNYC and PRX announced that The Takeaway had been cancelled.
+The last episode aired on June 2, 2023.

 Mission

-The program's stated intent is to deliver "national and international news and cultural stories through a conversational and unprecedented personality-driven format."
+The program's stated intent was to deliver "national and international news and cultural stories through a conversational and unprecedented personality-driven format."
 The program launched on April 28, 2008, initially airing in two separate live feeds—from 6 am to 7 am on WNYC 93.9 FM and from 8 to 9 am on AM 820.

 On January 25, 2010, as part of WNYC-FM's new schedule the show was moved to WNYC-AM, a later hour, and expanded to four hours.
 On September 3, 2012, the show was reduced to one hour.

 The program has received major philanthropic support from The John S. and James L. Knight Foundation, the Corporation for Public Broadcasting, the Bill & Melinda Gates Foundation, Rockefeller Foundation, and the Skoll Foundation.